lawnjelly/Misc/MRP.md

 * The time of developers who are familiar with the engine is limited, and it is better for everyone that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
 Time spent not fixing the bug is time wasted.
 * In many cases non-minimum projects will result in your issue being treated as low priority, and as a result may be less likely to be fixed.

-## Don't simply send the project that you are working on as an MRP.
+## Don't simply send the project that you are working on as an MRP
 You can do a lot of the job of bug fixing before an engine developer sets eyes on it.

 1) Make a note of what is going wrong